REST API Introduction

 DELETE“Cancel my order”Remove the orderDelete policies, remove devices

-REST API Structure (Pizza Restaurant)
+REST API Structure (langos Restaurant)

-Base URL: https://tonys-pizza.com/api/v1/
+Base URL: https://tonys-langos.com/api/v1/

-Example Pizza Endpoints:
+Example langos Endpoints:

 GET /menu # See what's available